Urban-M4/streetscapes/README.md

 ## 📥 Setup

 Use [venv](https://docs.python.org/3/library/venv.html), [virtualenv](https://virtualenv.pypa.io/en/stable/) or a wrapper such as [virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/en/latest/) or [uv](https://docs.astral.sh/uv/pip/environments/) to create a virtual environment.
-A barebones `environment.yml` file is provided for convenience in case you prefer to use [Conda](https://anaconda.org/) or [Mamba](https://mamba.readthedocs.io/en/latest/installation/mamba-installation.html), but please note that all dependencies are installed by `pip` from `PyPI`.
+You can also use [Conda](https://anaconda.org/) or [Mamba](https://mamba.readthedocs.io/en/latest/installation/mamba-installation.html) if you prefer, but please note that all dependencies are installed by `pip` from `PyPI`.

 ```sh
 # Create a virtual environment using your tool of preference